 Everyone that I have told this story to up to this point has said it was definitely my mom, but the logical part of my brain that can't believe anything without solid evidence still says no. Here's why.

-Thomas John has a show on CBS All Access.
-Any psychic medium that can get a deal like that likely has a staff working for him.
-CBS All Access set up these radio interviews to help get people to watch his show, and knew the Q Morning Show was hosted by Lori Voornas, Jeff Parsons, and Brittany Rose.
+Thomas John has a show on Paramount+.
+Any psychic medium that can get a deal like that likely has staff working for him.
+Paramount+ set up these radio interviews to help get people to watch his show and knew the Q Morning Show was hosted by Lori Voornas, and Jeff Parsons.

 It's a term called "hot reading" where psychic mediums do research to find aspects about someone they know they might read, to make it seem like a loved one who has passed is telling them something they couldn't possibly know.
 If Thomas John or his staff was able to track down my mother's obituary, he had all the information he needed to make people think he was legit.

 John Oliver did a great bit on Last Week Tonight that debunks several popular mediums.